-The Esthetics Program and Courses Categories are measured in clock hours, which is a measurement of time attended.
-Students will complete a minimum of 250 clock hours of fundamentals before transitioning to clinical practice on the salon floor.
+The Advanced Esthetics Program and Courses Categories are measured in clock hours, which is a measurement of time attended.
+Students will complete a minimum of 250 clock hours of fundamentals before transitioning to clinical practice on Spa Bluer.
 Course Category hours include both Classroom Theory and Clinical Practice.
 The Category "Advanced" includes necessary coursework for each student to both meet proficiency and to be prepared for a competitive career in Esthetics.
 (Please see the Course Descriptions for details.)

-Taking 12-14 months depending on the student's start and end date and the number scheduled holidays, this program well prepares the graduate for entry-level positions in the Esthetics industry.
-Upon completion, the graduate is awarded the 1500 Clock Hour Diploma and Transcript necessary for state testing applications.
+Taking 10-12 months for our day option, and 14-16 for our part-time option, depending on the student's start and end date and the number scheduled holidays, this program well prepares the graduate for entry-level positions in the Esthetics industry.
+Upon completion, the graduate is awarded the 1200 Clock Hour Diploma and Transcript necessary for state testing applications.

-ESTHETICS COURSE DESCRIPTIONS
+ADVANCED ESTHETICS COURSE DESCRIPTIONS